19 Toxic Chemicals Used In Organic Synthesis

 Ammonium persulfate is a strong oxidant and can also be used as an initiator for polymerization.
 It is extremely harmful to mucous membranes and upper respiratory tracts, eyes, and skin.

 Wear suitable gloves, safety glasses, and protective clothing during the operation.
-Always operate under a fume hood and wash your hands thoroughly after.
+Always operate under a fume hood and wash your hands thoroughly afterward.

 Trizol is a new RNA total extraction reagent that can directly extract total RNA from cells or tissues.
 It has phenol, guanidine isothiocyanate, and other substances to quickly break down cells and inhibit nucleases released by cells.
 Trizol maintains the integrity of RNA while disrupting and lysing cells, so it is very useful for purifying DNA and standardizing RNA production.